Teaching treble clef note names can be FUN for teachers and students. Take a peek at the lessons, activities, tips, ideas, and FREE download.

-I am not sure how many music teachers would consider teaching treble clef note names as some of their favorite elementary music lessons, but we do!
+I’m not sure how many music teachers would consider teaching treble clef note names as some of their favorite elementary music lessons, but I do!
 There are so many FUN ways to learn and practice.

 Tips for Teaching Treble Clef Note Names